edge-cloud/www.edge-cloud.net/_posts/2013-06-21-breaking-amazon-aws-s3.md

 **Why does it matter?**

 Turns out that some libraries for making the S3 REST API available in various programming languages do not take into consideration that "US Standard" allows mixed case S3 buckets.
-The Python interface to Amazon Web Services "<a href="https://aws.amazon.com/sdk-for-python/" target="_blank">boto</a>" for example assumes that bucket names are always in lower case.
+The Python interface to Amazon Web Services "[boto](https://aws.amazon.com/sdk-for-python/)" for example assumes that bucket names are always in lower case.
 Using a bucket with a mixed case name will break uploads and thereby the functionality of the library.

 That's exactly what happened with other members of the training course: Their bucket name used non-lower case letters, breaking the provided Python script.